Local Housing Allowance (LHA) is a way of working out Housing Benefit for private tenants.

 - If you are under 35 and live on your own, you will only be entitled to the rate for shared accommodation.

-- Single claimants aged 35 and over, care leavers aged 22 and under and childless couples will qualify for the one bedroom rate of LHA, but if you choose to live in shared accommodation you will only receive the rate for shared accommodation.
+- Single claimants aged 35 and over, care leavers aged 24 and under, former residents of specialist hostels for homeless persons, and childless couples will qualify for the one bedroom rate of LHA, but if you choose to live in shared accommodation you will only receive the rate for shared accommodation.

 - If you are severely disabled, or live with a severely disabled partner, and have no dependent children, your benefit will be based on the one bedroom Local Housing Allowance rate.